hemmokarja/Spotify-Playlist-Recommender/README.md

 | Artist embedding | artist identity | Learned embedding; unknown artists receive a zero-padding vector |

 The three components are projected and fused into a single `d_model`-dimensional vector.
 When a new track is introduced to the catalogue, it can immediately receive a meaningful embedding from its audio attributes alone — no retraining required.

+**Artist dropout** is applied to the artist embedding component during training, preventing the model from over-relying on artist identity as a shortcut.
+Importantly, this is applied only when embedding tracks as sequence context, and not when computing candidate item vectors in the prediction head.
+This ensures the model learns to look past artist identity when building context, while still scoring candidates against consistent, unperturbed item vectors.

 ### Playlist name embeddings